JeffersonGibin/poc-nats/README.md

 ### nats.conf

-The file nats.conf is exclusive to settings NATs and is inject inside container
+The file nats.conf is exclusive to settings NATs and is inject inside container.
+* You can find more informations about this [here](https://docs.nats.io/running-a-nats-service/configuration)